 Throughout the year I offer live webinars and online courses.
-The scheduling of those webinars doesn’t work for everyone so I also offer some webinars on-demand.
-All of the following webinars can be accessed on-demand for just $12 each or $50 for all of them in one package.
-Each webinar comes with corresponding handouts.
+The scheduling of those webinars doesn’t work for everyone so I also offer some of the webinars in an on-demand format.

 Search Strategies Students Need to Know

 In Search Strategies Students Need to Know you will learn why informational searches are the hardest types of Internet searches for students to conduct.
 You will learn how to help students break-down complex search topics into manageable pieces then put the whole picture together.
 You’ll learn how to help your students save students tons of time by thinking before searching.
 And you’ll how to develop instructional search challenge activities to use with students of any age.

 Google Forms & Sheets for Beginners

 In this webinar you will everything you need to know to get started using Google Forms and Google Sheets to streamline your workflow in grading quizzes, emailing parents and students, and keeping track of classroom materials.
 You will also learn how to build self-guided video review activities for your students.
 Google Forms and Sheets can complete all kinds of tasks for you, if you know how to use them.
 Once you’ve learned the basics of Google Forms and Google Sheets you will be amazed at how these powerful tools can streamline processes for you.
 Those streamlined processes can free up lots of time for you to spend on the fun aspects of teaching.
 This webinar has been updated to include all of the latest features of Google Forms.